by Ben Best

 Prescription medications to facilitate sleeping have improved considerably, but are still suffering from the stigma associated with earlier medications.
 Barbiturate sleeping pills can be addicting and can lead to death if an overdose is given.
 Like barbiturates alcohol can make it easier to fall asleep, but not result in restful sleep.
 The shift from barbiturates to benzodiazepines (such as Valium) in the 1970s eliminated the potential for fatal overdose, but not the potential for addiction.
 The newest hypnotics, imidazopyridines (such as Ambien) are not regarded as having addiction potential, and are safer than non-prescription "sleep-aids", such as anti-histamines.
 (The antihistamine pyrilamine maleate is the active ingredient for Nytol, Sleep-Eze and Sominex.)
 A CONSUMER REPORTS survey reported that 15% of respondents had taken a prescription drug for sleep in the preceeding month — nearly half of which were anti-depressant or anti-anxiety medications [CONSUMER REPORTS; 73(9):12-15 (2008)].

 Melatonin and L−tryptophan are widely used to induce sleep, but some physicians are concerned about quality control of non-prescription pills and the absence of rigorous testing for possible harmful side effects.
 (The potential for melatonin to interfere with growth & development in teenagers was mentioned earlier.)
 As little as one or two grams of L−tryptophan is effective in decreasing sleep latency time [PSYCHOPHARMACOLOGY; Schneider-Helmert,D; 89(1):1-7 (1986) and PHARMACOPSYCHIATRY; Demisch,K; 20(6):242-244 (1987)].
-L−tryptophan either improves or has not effect on other sleep parameters, with the exception of a suppressive effect on REM sleep [EUROPEAN NEUROLOGY; Korner,E; 25(Suppl 2):75-81 (1986)].
+L−tryptophan either improves or has no effect on other sleep parameters, with the exception of a suppressive effect on REM sleep [EUROPEAN NEUROLOGY; Korner,E; 25(Suppl 2):75-81 (1986)].
 Studies with 2 mg (2 milligrams) of prolonged-release melatonin in insomnia patients over age 55 showed significantly reduced sleep onset latency (9 minutes) as well as improved sleep quality and morning alertness [JOURNAL OF SLEEP RESEARCH; Lemoine,P; 16(4):372-380 (2007) and INTERNATIONAL CLINICAL PSYCHOPHARMACOLOGY; Luthringer,R; 24(5):239-249 (2009)].
+Three grams of glycine daily has been shown shown to improve sleep quality in young (average age 31) female Japanese adults [SLEEP AND BIOLOGICAL RHYTHM; Inagawa,K; 4:75-77 (2006)]

 People who exercise sleep more deeply and have less difficulty falling asleep — as long as they don't exercise immediately before bedtime.
 High carbohydrate foods induce sleep much more readily than high protein foods.